 Game files are compressed to reduce the install size, and GPUs can’t use compressed files.
 When rendering a scene, the data from your hard drive is loaded into your RAM before being passed to the CPU for decompression.
 It then travels to your GPU’s video memory before being rendered by your graphics card.

 This system was built when most PCs still used slow, spinning hard drives.
-With ultra-fast PCIe 4.0 and PCIe 5.0 SSDs, compressed assets can come directly from the hard drive.
-DirectStorage eliminates the CPU, instead passing assets from the SSD to system RAM and then directly to the GPU for decompression.
+With ultra-fast PCIe 4.0 and PCIe 5.0 solid-state drives (SSDs), compressed assets can come directly from the hard drive.
+DirectStorage eliminates the CPU, instead passing assets from the SSD to system

 GPU decompression isn’t new.
 The main problem has been storage, where the SSD couldn’t feed the GPU enough data in time to decompress it (which is why it went through the CPU first).
 DirectStorage, with a supported SSD, eliminates that bottleneck.